Corporate average fuel economy: Economic arguments

-A key argument is that economic forces are responsible for fuel economy gains, and that higher fuel prices already drove customers to seek more fuel-efficient vehicles.
+A survey by Consumer Reports's National Research Center found that higher fuel prices drove customers to seek more fuel-efficient vehicles.

 The law of supply and demand predicts an increase in gasoline prices would lead in the long run to an increase in the average fuel economy of the U.S. passenger car fleet, and that a drop in gasoline prices would be associated with a reduction in the average fuel economy of the entire U.S. fleet.

 Rather than mandating fuel economy increases, Charles Krauthammer advocated using a significant increase in gasoline taxes that would be revenue-neutral for the government.

 CAFE advocates assert that most of the gains in fuel economy over the past 30 years can be attributed to the standard itself.

-In 2007, CAFE standards were under attack by thinktanks, safety experts, car and truck manufacturers, some consumer and environment groups, and organized labor.

 Economic research in 2015 concludes that firms are shown to be more incentivized toward innovations on fuel economy while the expenses of other safety considerations are undetermined.

 According to the Transportation Research Board, the weakening of 2022-2025 CAFE standards would make it much harder for the U.S. to avoid a two-degree-Celsius global warming scenario as per the Paris Agreement, meaning substantial more effort would have to be made between 2025 and 2050 if the SAFE standard is administrated to halt the original CAFE regulations.

-A study has found that the adoption of CAFE standards, if supported together by government incentives, would accelerate the Electric Vehicle Market.
+A study has found that the adoption of CAFE standards, if supported together by government incentives, would accelerate the electric vehicle market.
 The U.S. could be less dependent on fossil fuels from the shift to EV market adoption.